Tutorial

 },

-});The pieces that matter, and they're the same in every framework I've used:
+});Three more pieces here, and they're the same in every agent framework I've used.

-Attach it to the agent by passing a tools map:
+Attach the tool to the agent by passing a tools map:

 import { Agent } from "@mastra/core/agent";